960Subhamsingh/data_analyst_project/Amazon Prime Video/amazon prime video.md

 ## Amazon Prime Video Data Analysis Project
 ## Project Overview
 Amazon Prime Video is a globally renowned media and video streaming platform, offering a vast library of content, including movies and TV shows.
 As of mid-2021, the platform boasts over 10,000 titles and serves more than 200 million subscribers worldwide.
-This project delves into the extensive dataset of Amazon Prime's content catalog to gain valuable insights and present these findings in an interactive Power BI dashboard.
+This project delves into the extensive dataset of Amazon Prime's content catalog to gain valuable insights and present these findings in an interactive Power BI , Tableau dashboard.

 Project Purpose